VITObelgium/pid-python-quickstart/pid-python-quickstart-default-logging/README.md

 In order to use the Processing Information DataStore facility, some python instructions must be added in :
-- the python driver program
+- the python driver program (see spark.py)
-- the python executor program
+- the python executor program (see histogram/histogram.py)

 Indeed, all the drivers and the executors create their own communication layer, and independently push their information to the DataStore facility.